Berger-DM/BPM-Pesquisa/README.md

     The module allows as an input parameter an empty list of files, but must have an output location specified.
 This is by design.

     WARNING: This module overwrites any file with the same name as the output (unless it would be the exact same; in that case, it leaves the previous file as is and does not write a new one).

+## [PIPEorCPNToolsToWoflan](https://github.com/Berger-DM/BPM-Pesquisa/tree/master/PIPEtoWoflan) - Petri Net description files conversion, from XML files output by PIPE and CPN files output by CPNTools, to TPN files required as input for Woflan.